Amro145/authentication/README.md

 3. **Login**: Send a POST request to `/signin` with `email` and `password`.
 4. **Forgot Password**: Request a password reset by sending your email to `/forgot-password`.
 5. **Reset Password**: Use the reset token to reset your password via `/reset-password/:code`.

+## Frontend Integration

+The project includes a React-based frontend application located in the `client/` directory.
+It provides a user-friendly interface for interacting with the authentication system.

 ## License